Biplane fighter aces

 The CR.42s were 14 fighters from the newly arrived 23o Gruppo led by the CO, Maggiore Falconi and 22 CR.42s from the 10o Gruppo.
 The CR.42s from the 23o Gruppo included three from the 70a Squadriglia (Tenente Claudio Solaro, Sergente Pardino Pardini and Tenente Gino Battaggion), five from the 74a Squadriglia (Capitano Guido Bobba, Tenente Lorenzo Lorenzoni, Sottotenente Sante Schiroli, Sergente Maggiore Raffaele Marzocca (forced to return early due to a sudden illness) and Sergente Manlio Tarantino) and five from the 75a Squadriglia (Tenente Pietro Calistri, Tenente Ezio Monti, Sottotenente Renato Villa, Sottotenente Leopoldo Marangoni and Maresciallo Carlo Dentis).
 The fighters from the the 10o Gruppo included seven from the 91a Squadriglia (Maggiore Carlo Romagnoli, Capitano Vincenzo Vanni, Capitano Mario Pluda, Sottotenente Andrea Dalla Pasqua, Sottotenente Ruggero Caporali, Sergente Maggiore Lorenzo Migliorato and Sergente Elio Miotto), nine from the 84a Squadriglia (Capitano Luigi Monti, Tenente Antonio Angeloni, Sottotenente Luigi Prati, Sottotenente Bruno Devoto, Sergente Domenico Santonocito, Sergente Corrado Patrizi, Sergente Piero Buttazzi, Sergente Luciano Perdoni and Sergente Mario Veronesi) and six from the 90a Squadriglia (Tenente Giovanni Guiducci, Tenente Franco Lucchini, Sottotenente Alessandro Rusconi, Sottotenente Neri De Benedetti, Sergente Luigi Contarini and Sergente Giovanni Battista Ceoletta), which had taken off at 13:00.

-Although not mentioned by Erasi, it seems that the 23o Gruppo’s fighters also were present.
-The unit recording an escort mission to S.79s bombing Sollum Harbour.
-While coming back from the action Maggiore Falconi led his men in a strafing attack in the Sidi Rezegh area, claiming three armoured cars destroyed.
-Falconi’s CR.42 returned hit in many places by the AA reaction.
+While coming back from the action Maggiore Falconi led his men in a strafing attack in the Capuzzo area, Tenente Pinna s pilots claiming three armoured cars destroyed Falconi s CR.42 returned hit in many places by the AA reaction.
+All the fighters were back at 17:20.

 He was promoted to Tenente Colonnello on 5 January 1941.